Proposals

 Wednesday, October 9, 2024 - 05:03 by Mark Hoffmann

-We see Eclipse Gecko as incubator and space for any EMF and OSGi related projects.
+We see Eclipse Fennec as incubator and space for any EMF and OSGi related projects.
 Over the years we have massively used these two technologies in our projects.

 We put some extensions to EMF to make it work in an optimal OSGi manner.
 Based on that we build additional components for existing OSGi specifications like the Whiteboard for Jakarta Restful Web Services that are able to serialize and de-serialze EMF Instances.